ja-10/Movie-Genre-Classification/README.md

 # Movie-Genre-Classification
-The project classifies movie genres based on contextual information using Term Frequency-Inverse Document Frequency Vectorization and Linear Support Vector Classifier.
+A movie genre classification system using TF-IDF vectorization and a Linear Support Vector Classifier for accurate, context-based predictions.